Contact Us

 An OSCE in process.

-The end of Pillar 2 OSCE consists of six clinical stations utilizing standardized patients and/or simulators and covers a range of common medical conditions affecting various age groups and genders.
+The OSCE examinations consist of clinical stations utilizing standardized patients and/or simulators and covers a range of common medical conditions affecting various age groups and genders.
 Interpretation of radiographs, EKGs, and other tests may be included as a separate station.
 Competency skills assessed in detail include patient care, medical knowledge, interpersonal and communication skills, and professionalism.

 OSCE stations are monitored by trained observers who score student performance on history taking, physical examination, information sharing skills, and interpersonal skills.
-The graders use an approved checklist for each station to score student performance.
+The graders use an approved grading rubric for each station to score student performance.
 OSCE stations are followed by a post encounter activity, which is typically documentation of a patient progress note.
 Interpreting findings or answering quiz questions can also be expected.
 The post-encounter activities are also graded.
 The standardized patient evaluation of student checklist scores are also part of the interpersonal and communication skills competency course grade.
+The scores for each component are combined and the student is graded on a Pass/Fail basis.
+Successful completion of the OSCE is required for graduation from the USD SSOM.
+Therefore, participation in the Formative and Summative OSCE activities is mandatory.

 An OSCE in process.